 Rather than heating the chicken broth in a pan, I zap a cup of broth in the microwave for a minute when I need it.
-Using hot broth keeps the temperate from dropping when you add more to the rice, ensuring that the rice cooks evenly and has a creamy texture.
+Using hot broth keeps the temperature from dropping when you add more to the rice, ensuring that the rice cooks evenly and has a creamy texture.

 Even when it’s just the two of us, I always make a full batch.
 The leftovers make tasty risotto cakes.

-Preparation time: 50 minutes Total time: 50 minutes
+Traditional Preparation time: 50 minutes Total time: 50 minutes

 One-butt kitchen needs: